GibranBenitez/TFM_dataset/README.md

 ```
 python main.py --model retina --source eg
 ```
-- To add your own images you must create the directory and choose it in the source:
+- To add your own images you must create the directory in the root and choose it in the source:
 ```
 python main.py --model "choose model" --source "your directory name"
 ```